List of characters in The Lego Movie franchise: Panda Guy

-Panda Guy is a man in a giant panda suit that is a Master Builder.
+Panda Guy is a man in a giant panda suit who is a Master Builder.

-In The Lego Movie, Panda Guy is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, Panda Guy is among the Master Builders who meet in Cloud Cuckoo Land.
 During the battle in Bricksburg, he is seen helping a Yeti fight a Micro Manager.

 Panda Guy also made an appearance in The Lego Ninjago Movie when Robin Roberts was announcing birthday dates.

 Panda Guy makes a cameo appearance in The Lego Movie 2: The Second Part fighting against the Duplo Invasion.

 Sir Stackabrick

 Sir Stackabrick is a knight from Middle Zealand and a Master Builder.

-In The Lego Movie, Sir Stackabrick is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, Sir Stackabrick is among the Master Builders who meet in Cloud Cuckoo Land.
 During the attack on Cloud Cuckoo Land, Sir Stackabrick is the one who identifies the tracker that Bad Cop secretly placed on Emmet.

 Calvary Guard

-A Calvary Guard is a Master Builder and is among the Master Builders that meet in Cloud Cuckoo Land.
+A Calvary Guard is a Master Builder and is among the Master Builders who meet in Cloud Cuckoo Land.

 Conductor Charlie

 Conductor Charlie is a train conductor from Lego World City.
-In The Lego Movie, Conductor Charlie is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, Conductor Charlie is among the Master Builders who meet in Cloud Cuckoo Land.

 Ghost

 The Ghost is a Master Builder who is based on the classic variant.
-In The Lego Movie, the Ghost is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, the Ghost is among the Master Builders who meet in Cloud Cuckoo Land.

 Johnny Thunder

 Johnny Thunder is an adventurer from Lego Adventurers.
-In The Lego Movie, he is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, he is among the Master Builders who meet in Cloud Cuckoo Land.
 When the Super Secret Police attack Cloud Cuckoo Land, Johnny Thunder gets trampled by the "Orb of Titleist" alongside the Island Warrior and a Yeti.